 The regulations covering transferability of Post-9/11 GI Bill benefits are complex.
 Families should review the rules carefully to ensure that they meet all of the requirements for transferring and using the benefit.
 If your service member chooses to transfer his or her GI Bill benefit, it’s important to understand the following:

 - Service members must have served at least six years in the armed forces (active duty or Selected Reserve) and agree to serve an additional four years from the date of transfer.

 - Although the service member can apply to transfer the benefit after serving six years, children cannot use the benefit until the service member has served for ten years.

 - Service members can only apply to transfer benefits while they are still serving, not after retirement or separation.

 - Children may not use the benefit until they earn a secondary school diploma (or equivalency certificate), or reach age 18.
 They cannot use the benefit after reaching age 26.

 Service members can apply to transfer their post-9/11 GI Bill benefits online through the MilConnect portal.
 Step-by-step instructions are available on the MilConnect website.
 If your student attends a public college or university, the Post-9/11 GI Bill will pay all tuition and fees at the in-state tuition level.
 For private or foreign colleges and universities, the amount of the benefit is capped at the national maximum rate, which changes annually.
 Be aware that tuition at private colleges and universities is typically much higher than the national maximum cap.
-Your costs will also be higher if your child attends a public university as an out-of-state student.
 Some schools participate in the Yellow Ribbon program, which helps make up the difference between their tuition and what the Post-9/11 GI Bill covers.

 Specific questions about paying for your child’s education should be directed to the financial aid office at your child’s college or university.
 Those offices are familiar with programs and policies supporting military families and are often willing to work with families to make college affordable for military kids.